Biyinzika-Joshua-J/Code-test/README.md

 **3rd Case: Inconsistent padding**

 Values that don't have consistent padding usually end up here.
 In this case, I loop through all the strings and calaculate the padding.
-If the resulting padding results vary by more than one instance, then I conclude that the padding isn't consistent.
+If the results vary by more than one instance, then I conclude that the padding isn't consistent.

 ```typescript
     // case 3: inconsistent padding